-- 2.1 In situations where there are specific areas of the forest in which full compliance with the requirements of the applicable FSC Forest Stewardship Standard cannot be achieved for reasons beyond the control of the managers the following criteria apply: - a) Management shall make all reasonable efforts to avoid any negative impact of the excised area on the certified area; - b) Management shall promptly and appropriately respond to any negative impact; - c) The overall management plan for the certified FMU shall take full account of the potential impacts; - d) The affected area is a very limited portion of the FMU. - 2.2 On occasions when it is acceptable to excise specific areas from the scope of an evaluation for reasons which remain under the control of the manager, the following criteria apply: - a) The management of the excised area shall not prevent compliance with FSC standards in the remaining FMU; - b) The excised area shall be well defined and clearly distinguished from the remaining FMU; - c) Management of the excised areas shall be verified by the certification body as being in compliance with FSC-STD-30-010; - Management shall implement systems to ensure that any forest products coming from the excised area are not mixed with the products from the certified area; - e) Management shall provide a full list of all forest areas excised, and a rationale for excision.
+2.1 In situations where there are specific areas of the forest in which full compliance with the requirements of the applicable FSC Forest Stewardship Standard cannot be achieved for reasons beyond the control of the managers the following criteria apply:

-NOTE: Please see the "FSC Policy on the excision of areas from the scope of certification" (FSC-POL-20-003) for the full set of requirements for forest managers and certification bodies.
+a) Management shall make all reasonable efforts to avoid any negative impact of the excised area on the certified area; b) • (c) The overall management plan for the certified FMU shall take full account of the potential impacts; d) scope n occasions when it is acceptable to excise specific areas from the of an evaluation for reasons which remain under the control of the ger, the following criteria apply: a) The management of the excised area shall not prevent compliance with FSC standards in the remaining FMU; b) The excised area shall be well defined and clearly distinguished from the remaining FMU; (c) Management of the excised areas shall be verified by the certification body as being in compliance with FSC-STD-30-010; d) e) Management shall provide a full list of all forest areas excised, and a rationale for excision. of cer E: Please see the "FSC Policy on the excision of areas from the scope tification" (FSC-POL-20-003) for the full set of requirements for forest gers and certification bodies.